Minneapolis VA Health Care System Research Service

 Research Information Protection & Security working group (RIPS):

 RIPS is an informal workgroup that meets monthly (or as needed) to find solutions for investigators facing technical problems with data security or IT issues.
-The RIPS group consists of the Deputy Associate Chief of Staff for Research (dACOS), Research Privacy Officer (PO), Research Compliance Officer (RCO), Human Research Protection Program (HRPP) Coordinator, and facility Information Systems Security Officers (ISSOs).
+The RIPS group consists of the Deputy Associate Chief of Staff for Research (dACOS), Research Privacy Officer (PO), Research Compliance Officer (RCO), Human Research Protection Program (HRPP) Coordinator, Field Technology Transfer Specialist, and facility Information Systems Security Officers (ISSOs).
 The RIPS group has assisted investigators and their staff with solutions for issues such as arranging secure data transfer, resolving concerns over data ownership in collaborative studies, and navigating what software can or cannot be approved for specific purposes, among others.
 Researchers facing data security or IT approval problems are encouraged to meet with the RIPS workgroup.
 Meetings can be arranged by contacting the Deputy ACOS.

 5 simple steps to secure and protect VA data: